in-rolls/last_sex/README.md

 ### Results

-We start by estimating aggregate sex ratios by last names that appear more than 10,000 times (output [here](sex_ratio_by_last_name.csv)).
+We start by estimating aggregate sex ratios by last names that appear more than 10,000 times (output [here](tabs/sex_ratio_by_last_name_birth_year.csv)).
 We plot the last names with the most skewed (in favor of men) sex ratio:

 ![](figs/top50_imbalanced.png)

-Next we subset on last names with at least 500 records in at least 25 years.
-We show the plot in this dynamic plotly graph [here](https://htmlpreview.github.io/?https://github.com/soodoku/last_sex/blob/master/figs/plot-hover.html).
+Next we subset on last names with at least 500 records in at least 25 years. (output [here](tabs/sex_ratio_by_last_name.csv)) We show the plot in this dynamic plotly graph [here](https://htmlpreview.github.io/?https://github.com/soodoku/last_sex/blob/master/figs/plot-hover.html).

 ### Authors